dantas/git-cleanup/README.md

 # Design Decisions

-Since this is my first Rust project, I'm choosing to use the minimum amout of crates since I want to practice the language.
+Because this is my first Rust project, I'm choosing to use the minimum amout of crates so that I can have more excuses to practice the language.
+This is also why I deviated from the typical parser design.